ceu-lang/ceu-arduino/README.md

 -->

 The example `blink-01.ceu` assumes that a LED is connected to pin 13.
-The program is an infinite `loop` that intercalates between switching the LED *on* and *off* in intervals of 1 second:
+The program is an infinite `loop` that intercalates between turning the LED *on* and *off* in intervals of 1 second:

 ```